 I’m just sayin’.
 You know the solution.
 You just need to implement it.

-Speaking as someone that’s been on both sides of the Rule Four Fence, I know what it’s like to not have a buffer, and I know what it’s like to have one in place, sitting there in my checking account all pretty…
+Speaking as someone that’s been on both sides of getting a month ahead, I know what it’s like to not have a buffer, and I know what it’s like to have one in place, sitting there in my checking account all pretty…

 It’s worth the work.
 It’s worth the grind (combing through piles of junk to find stuff you can sell).
 Sweat (hauling a bunch of junk from the cellar to the garage to sell).
 Tears (selling aforementioned junk).
 Bloodshed (Here I’m referencing donating plasma specifically to fund your Buffer).